-What is Marine plywood?
+What Is Marine Plywood?

 The best quality boards come with a standardized mark from a recognized authority.
-Each layer uses a waterproof glue and there are no core gaps which helps prevent moisture getting in between the plies.
+Each layer uses a waterproof glue and there are no core gaps, which helps prevent moisture from getting in between the plies.

-Aren’t MDO and marine ply basically the same?
+Aren’t MDO and Marine Ply Basically the Same?

-The short answer is, yes and no. Some people consider MDO as a form of lower grade marine ply, and they often rank it as such.
+The short answer is, yes and no. Some people consider MDO as a form of lower-grade marine ply, and they often rank it as such.

 Actually, no. Contrary to popular belief, neither marine ply nor MDO are waterproof.
-They both use waterproof glues, and MDO usually has a resin coating.
-But they do not treat the wood or add any rot inhibiting chemicals.
-If exposed to moisture over time, boards will absorb water.
+They both use waterproof glues, and MDO usually has a resin coating, which makes them water-resistant.

 That is why it is extremely important to have a good finish.
 No matter which type of ply you use, make sure you coat the wood correctly and are particularly careful with the cuts and edges.